tbp.monty.frameworks.utils#

 - Parameters:

-obj – The dataclass instance to convert
+obj – The dataclass instance to convert.

 - Returns:

-A dictionary with the dataclass fields and values
+A dictionary with the dataclass fields and values.

 - Raises:

-TypeError – If the object is not a dataclass instance
+TypeError – If the object is not a dataclass instance.

-- create_dataclass_args(dataclass_name: str, function: Callable, base: Type | None = None)[source]#
+- create_dataclass_args(dataclass_name: str, function: Callable, base: type | None = None)[source]#

 For example:

-SingleSensorAgentArgs = create_dataclass_args( "SingleSensorAgentArgs", SingleSensorAgent.__init__) # Is equivalent to @dataclass(frozen=True) class SingleSensorAgentArgs: agent_id: str sensor_id: str position: Tuple[float. float, float] = (0.0, 1.5, 0.0) rotation: Tuple[float, float, float, float] = (1.0, 0.0, 0.0, 0.0) height: float = 0.0 :
+@dataclass(frozen=True) class SingleSensorAgentArgs: agent_id: AgentID sensor_id: str position: Tuple[float, float, float] = (0.0, 1.5, 0.0) rotation: Tuple[float, float, float, float] = (1.0, 0.0, 0.0, 0.0) height: float = 0.0

 - Parameters:

-base – Optional base class for newly created dataclass
+base (type | None) – Optional base class for the newly created dataclass.

 - Returns: